-NOT_SUPPORTED The discovery call will return NOT_SUPPORTED on every PE in the system.
-SMCCC_ARCH_WORKAROUND_1 must not be invoked on any PE in the system.
+NOT SUPPORTED The discovery call will return NOT SUPPORTED on every PE in the system.
+NOT_SUPPORTED SMCCC_ARCH_WORKAROUND_1 must not be invoked on any PE in the system.
 Either: None of the PEs in the system require firmware mitigation for CVE-2017-5715.
 The system contains at least 1 PE affected by CVE-2017-5715 that has no firmware mitigation available.
 The firmware does not provide any information about whether firmware mitigation is required.
 0 SMCCC_ARCH_WORKAROUND_1 can be invoked safely on all PEs in the system.
-The PE on which SMCCC_ARCH_FEATURES is called requires firmware mitigation for CVE- 2017-5715.
+The PE on which SMCCC_ARCH_FEATURES is called requires firmware mitigation for CVE-2017-5715.
 1 SMCCC_ARCH_WORKAROUND_1 can be invoked safely on all PEs in the system.
 The PE on which SMCCC_ARCH_FEATURES is called does not require firmware mitigation for CVE-2017-5715.
+This result does not imply that the calling PE is unaffected by CVE-2017-5715.